fametrano/fametrano.github.io/_pages/about.md

 ## Affiliations

-* Founder and CEO, CheckSig
+* Cofounder and Chief Eexecutive Officer, CheckSig
   <http://checksig.io>
-* Founder and Executive Director, Digital Gold Institute
+* Founder and Chief Executive Director, Digital Gold Institute
   <http://dgi.io>
-* Scientific Director, Crypto Asset Lab
+* Cofounder and Scientific Director, Crypto Asset Lab
   Department of Business and Law, University of Milano-Bicocca
   <http://cryptoassetlab.diseade.unimib.it>
 * Adjunct Professor of "Interest Rate Derivatives" and "Bitcoin and Blockchain Technology"
   Department of Statistics and Quantitative Methods, University of Milano-Bicocca
   <http://www.unimib.it/ferdinando-maria-ametrano>
-* Founder and co-admin of QuantLib and btclib
+* Founder and coadministrator of QuantLib and btclib
   <http://quantlib.org>, <http://github.com/dginst/btclib>

 ---

 ## Profile

-Founder and CEO of [CheckSig](http://checksig.io) (bitcoin custody for institutional investors and high-net-worth individuals) and
+Coounder and CEO of [CheckSig](http://checksig.io) (bitcoin custody for institutional investors and high-net-worth individuals) and
 [Digital Gold Institute](http://dgi.io)